ink-analyzer/analyze.ink/blog/2023-08-04-introducing-ink-analyzer.md

 ![ink!
 Analyzer cover image](/img/header.svg "ink!
 Analyzer cover image")

-ink! analyzer is a collection of modular and reusable libraries and tools for semantic analysis of [ink!](https://use.ink/) smart contract code.
+I am proud to announce the successful completion of the [Web3 Foundation](https://web3.foundation/) grant for developing [ink! analyzer](https://github.com/ink-analyzer) - a collection of modular and reusable libraries and tools for semantic analysis of [ink!](https://use.ink/) smart contract code.

 ink! analyzer aims to improve [ink!](https://use.ink/) language support in [integrated development environments (IDEs)](https://en.wikipedia.org/wiki/Integrated_development_environment), [source code editors](https://en.wikipedia.org/wiki/Source-code_editor) and other development tools by providing modular and reusable building blocks for implementing language features (e.g. diagnostic errors, quick fixes, code completion suggestions, code/intent actions and hover content e.t.c) for the [ink! programming language](https://use.ink/) which is used for writing smart contracts for blockchains built on [Substrate](https://substrate.io/).

 ## Problem

 ink! is an [Embedded Domain Specific Language (eDSL)](https://wiki.haskell.org/Embedded_domain_specific_language) that you can use to write [WebAssembly](https://webassembly.org) based smart contracts in the [Rust](https://www.rust-lang.org/) programming language.
 In fact, ["ink! is just standard Rust in a well-defined "contract format" with specialized `#[ink(…)]` attribute macros"](https://use.ink/getting-started/creating-an-ink-project).